Christian Peschken: Hollywood (1989–2005)

 From 2004-05, Peschken, as General Manager of Marina Movie Partners Ltd., and CineFilm Media LLC, he was instrumental in completing a Private Placement Offering in Germany, for the co-funding of a slate of Television feature films with Rigel Entertainment.
-He is one of the executive producers of : Presumed Dead (2006) with Sherilyn Fenn, Double Cross with Bruce Boxleitner, Barbara Niven, Max Havoc: Ring of Fire with Mickey Hardt and Rae Dawn Chong, Razor with C. Thomas Howell, and Heatstroke with Danica McKellar.
+He is one of the executive producers of : Presumed Dead (2006) with Sherilyn Fenn, Double Cross with Bruce Boxleitner and Barbara Niven, Max Havoc: Ring of Fire with Mickey Hardt and Rae Dawn Chong, Razor with C. Thomas Howell, and Heatstroke with Danica McKellar.

 Present career (2006–present)

 In 2006 Peschken was the CEO of Trinity TV, Inc. Los Angeles, a Faith and Family value oriented film & TV production entity.
 The company was closed in 2008.